 9 Site-Specific Installations, solo show curated by Francesca Guerisoli at Fondazione Alberto e Pietro Rossini / Rossini Art Site, Briosco (MI)

-The title of this project literally says what I wanted my visitors to do: I wish they would exercise themselves in following the vanishing points I suggested in the park in order to understand the specific condition of a place that embraces together – with equal intensity – nature (the wonders of the Brianza country-side) and human creation (the artworks present in the space).
+The title of this project literally expresses what I wanted my visitors to do: exercise themselves in following the vanishing points I suggested within the park, in order to understand the specific condition of a place that embraces together – with equal intensity – nature (the wonders of the Brianza country-side) and human creation (the sculptures already located in the park).

-So this is an invitation to every visitor to focus their gaze on the vanishing points I chose in the hall and to practice the suggested walking paths.
 The pavilion is placed at the center of the valley as a proper observatory due to its semicircular shape, largely defined by windows on the upper floor.
-If you exercise the eye along the lines I have drawn on the windows, you would discover the park’s chosen elements as points to observe and to experience directly on site; once reached them, you would see and understand the park again, with a new perspective from the one perceived in the pavilion.
+Visitors were invited to position themselves along the lines I had drawn on the floor, in order to discover on the windows the park’s chosen elements as points to observe and to experience directly on site.

-The chosen points are 8, four identify artworks and other four are focused on specific natural elements.
-If the suggested ‘escapes’ are really brought to completion, it will be possible to experience the respective 8 site-specific installations.
+The chosen points were 8, four corresponding to pre-existent artworks and the other four focused on specific natural features.
+If the suggested ‘escapes’ were really brought to completion, it would have been possible to experience the respective 8 site-specific installations.

 Pavilion Intervention on the upper floor and on the windows using white masking tape.
 Walkable lines are traced on the ground, all beginning with a cross, each of them leads the eye to the glass portion corresponding to the highlighted vanishing point.